jatufin/multicave/README.md

 ******************************************************
 * Dungeon room                                       *

 You are in a big room.
-You can see corridors goin North, East and West.
+You can see corridors going North, East and West.
 From the floor you find a key and put it in your pocket.

 Do you want to:
   Go North?